AliceO2Group/WebUi/QualityControl/README.md

 - Provide your hostname in the `hostname` filed of `http` section of `config.js` file.

 ## QCG - Online Mode
 QCG is offering an optional `Online Mode` which allows the user to view only QC Objects that are being generated live.
+This will only see objects if an instance of [QualityControl](https://github.com/AliceO2Group/QualityControl/) is running and making use of the [ServiceDiscovery](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/include/QualityControl/ServiceDiscovery.h) class

-For this, as a separate technology it is using [Consul](https://www.consul.io/) for its Service Discovery capabilities.
-In order to use it, the user will have to modify the `config.js` file [consul](#consul---service-discovery) to specify an up and running Consul instance.
+For this, as a separate technology, QCG is using [Consul](https://www.consul.io/) for the Service Discovery capabilities.
+In order to use it, a user will have to modify the `config.js` file, field [consul](#consul---service-discovery), to specify an up and running Consul instance.

 As this functionality is optional, there will be no impact on QCG if a configuration for `Consul` is not provided.
-A simple warning message will be shown to the user that the configuration is missing
+A simple warning message as below will be shown to the user that the configuration is missing
 ```
 2020-02-28T10:19:26.110Z warn: [QualityControlModel] Consul Service: No Configuration Found
 ```